smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 SDL RPC's can be split into groups of RPC's related to certain functionality (for example RC or video streaming).
 These RPC's may work with functionality that is not required by other RPC's, so exposure should be limited to the RPC's group.

-Adding new RPC or groups of RPC's is currently a very complicated and unclear process.
+Adding a new RPC or groups of RPC's is currently a very complicated and unclear process.

 The best solution is to adopt a plugin approach of adding new RPC's to SDL core.
-This will allow OEM's to implement code for new RPC's with ease by implementing certain interfaces and providing them to SDL as shared library.
+This will allow OEM's to implement code for new RPC's with ease by implementing certain interfaces and providing them to SDL as a shared library.

 ## Detailed design